As we all know, the best way to learn something is to get your hand on it, make mistakes and learn from them.

 In this example, the lookup values (customer name/number) are hard-coded in the formula, but you can just as easily retrieve information from other cells using the asterisk wildcard.

 For example, if the customer name is in another cell, concatenate the cell address with an asterisk (*), and Excel will gladly execute your formula with the wildcard.

 The following formula used the value in cell D3 as the lookup value and use the concatenate sign (&) to append the asterisk (*) wildcard.

 Oh!
 I almost forgot.

-You can also use dropdown list of the names to save you some time of typing.
+You can also use the dropdown list of the names to save you some time for typing.